Reagan National Airport Traveler Update on Coronavirus

 The new concourse will have direct, enclosed access to planes via jetbridges and spacious holdrooms.
-Work to build out new shopping and dining experiences and an American Airlines Admirals Club lounge.
-It will end the need for travelers to ride buses from the terminal to board regional jets parked outside.
+Work to build out new shopping and dining experiences and an American Airlines Admirals Club lounge is ongoing.
+The soft opening of the new concourse in April marked the permanent end of Gate 35X and its remote busing operation.

 The concourse design includes architectural features consistent with Terminal B/C’s exposed metal beams, glass walls and domed ceilings while maximizing open, navigable gate areas and panoramic views of downtown Washington, D.C.